 NOTE.-How to prevent lead poisoning.
-Workmen employed in the manufacture of lead or lead saits are always liable to lead poisoning, both by inhaling the dust and by contact of the materials with the hands.
+Workmen employed in the manufacture of lead or lead salts are always liable to lead poisoning, both by inhaling the dust and by contact of the materials with the hands.
 Various preventives for this have been employed, and of these, the most simple seems to be a careful washing of the hands in petroleum.
-It is said these, the most simple seems to be a careful washing of the hands in petroleum.
-It is said there washings a day are sufficient to prevent all serious danger of poisoning.
-The benzole in the petroleum appears to scour the skin and remove the loss lead dust, and the fatty substance in the oil fills up the pores of the skin and prevents the absorption of the deleterious salts.
+It is said that three washings a day are sufficient to prevent all serious danger of poisoning.
+The benzole in the petroleum appears to scour the skin and remove the loose lead dust, and the fatty substance in the oil fills up the pores of the skin and prevents the absorption of the deleterious salts.
 The employment of petroleum has given such good results that it has been proposed to use this material as a guard against poisoning in other industries where the salts of copper or mercury are employed.